 There is no mistaking the wonder of the Massey cocktail.
 This one is unique, a bit like an Irish Manhattan meets a gin martini, with a herbal twist or two.
 The recipe pairs Irish whiskey with London dry gin then tosses in a little sweet vermouth.
-To build up the flavor, you'll add Green Chartreuse and the slightest hint of Campari.
+To build up the flavor, you'll add green herbal liquor and the slightest hint of a bitter Italian aperitif.
 The result is the ultimate Irish whiskey dinner cocktail.

 07 of 12

 Think of the Tully 10 cider as an Irish julep for autumn.
 Just like the mint julep, you'll begin with a muddle of mint and syrup, but this time with a little lime.
 Toss in the whiskey, a little lime, then a good apple cider (hard or nonalcoholic, your choice).
 It's a fascinating blend of flavors and definitely not your average whiskey drink.

 08 of 12

-The zesty Irishman proves that both Irish whiskey and Drambuie can work in a sour drink.
+The zesty Irishman proves that both Irish and Scotch whiskey can work in a sour drink.
 The recipe pairs the two dark spirits with triple sec and fresh lemon then tops it off with a splash of ginger ale.
 It really is zesty and ideal when you're in the mood for something that's simultaneously slow, smooth, and invigorating.Continue to 9 of 12 below.

 09 of 12